TechMCDocs/TechMCDocs.github.io/README.md

 ## To Do
 Make the search box black
+Lots and lots of bad grammar
+Article contents generator
+Make it throw a user-visible error when it can't load the MC versions.

+## Done
-Change the formatting of the code block
+Change the code block formatting
 Titles are too big
-I don't like the font

-Lots and lots of bad grammar